jskaggs2/Delineate-Watersheds/README.md

 # Build_Sheds
-Use arcpy tools to generate watersheds based on user data and input parameters.
+Use arcpy tools to generate watersheds based on user data and parameters.